2nd Annual Boys Southern California Prospect Camp

-The Lacrosse Master's annual Southern California Prospect Camp is unlike any camp in the country.
-Nine college coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
+The Lacrosse Master's 2nd Annual Southern California Prospect Camp being held at the University of California Santa Barbara is unlike any camp in the country.
+Nine NCAA Division I Head Coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
 The make-up of our World-Class staff and the institutions they represent is unprecedented.
-Our camp is designed to provide every participant with the best instruction and Guaranteed Exposure to many of the nation's most well respected NCAA Division I & III lacrosse coaches from the world's best academic institutions.
+Our camp is designed to provide every participant with the best instruction and Guaranteed Exposure to many of the nation's most well respected NCAA Division I lacrosse coaches from the world's best academic institutions.

 This is a MUST ATTEND camp for any player interested in playing at any of these schools.
-Each participant will be coached and seen by every coach on staff - guaranteed.
+Each participant will work with every coach on staff - guaranteed.
 You will not find this level of exposure and instruction at any camp or tournament.

 Mike Daly, who guided the Tufts University men's lacrosse program to three NCAA National Championship titles while boasting the nation's highest scoring offense, was named the head men's lacrosse coach at Brown University on July 1, 2016.